 As this way they can black out bedrooms that are too bright.

 While also drowning out street noise that may wake them up throughout the night.

 And as an added bonus, both the sleeping mask and ear plugs work well on long plane journeys too.

 Allowing a digital nomad to get some shut eye on the flight and arrive at their destination refreshed, energised, and ready to get straight into it.

 So treat a digital nomad to the gift of a good night's sleep with these lifesavers!

 A travel neck pillow

-Another gift that can make the travelling experience a whole lot more pleasant for digital nomads is a neck pillow.
+Another gift that can make the travelling experience a whole lot more pleasant and less painful for digital nomads is a neck pillow.

 Because how many times have you got off a long-haul flight with your neck and shoulders aching like hell?